Leavenworth, Kansas: Top employers

 According to the town's 2015 Comprehensive Annual Financial Report, the top employers in the city are:

 Arts and culture

-Museum
+Museums

+The C.W.
+Parker Carousel Museum is listed as one of the "8 Wonders of Kansas Customs" by the Kansas Sampler Foundation.

+The Fred Harvey Museum, owned and operated by the Leavenworth Historical Museum Association, offers insights into the Harvey family and information about the chain of Harvey Houses in the American Southwest.
+Also owned and operated by Leavenworth Historical Museum Association, First City Museum tells the rich history of Leavenworth.
+Displays include famous citizens, businesses, Indian tribes, the prison industry, the military, large collection of horse drawn vehicles and a 17th century dugout canoe.

+The Leavenworth County Historical Society maintains a museum at the Edward Carroll House, a Victorian-era mansion that is open to the public for touring.

-The Richard Allen Cultural Center and Museum contains items and artifacts from African American pioneers and members of the military, including the "Black Dignity" collection of 1870s-1920s photographs from the Mary Everhard Collection.
+The Richard Allen Cultural Center and Museum contains items and artifacts from African-American pioneers and members of the military, including the "Black Dignity" collection of 1870s-1920s photographs from the Mary Everhard Collection.

+Events

 Leavenworth enjoys year-round plays and musicals performed by a community theater group, the River City Community Players.

-The Annual Saint Patrick's Day Parade is held each year since 1984 on March 17 at 12noon in downtown Leavenworth.
+The Annual Saint Patrick's Day Parade is held each year since 1984 on March 17 at 12 noon in downtown Leavenworth.
 The day begins with a 9:00 a.m.
-Roman Catholic Mass at the Church of the Immaculate Conception, "The Old Cathedral", ancestral home of the Irish of Leavenworth.
-Various fraternal and civic clubs and restaurants host events, and monies raised above Parade costs are donated to local charities.
+Roman Catholic Mass at the Church of the Immaculate Conception, "The Old Cathedral": ancestral home of the Irish of Leavenworth.
+Various fraternal and civic clubs and restaurants host events; monies raised above Parade costs are donated to local charities.

 Military

 A parade is held each year on Veterans' Day in downtown Leavenworth to honor veterans.
 Leavenworth has an active Byron H. Mehl American Legion Post #23 and Veterans of Foreign Wars George Edward White Post 56.
 Leavenworth High School boasts the very first Junior Reserve Officer Training Corps in the country.